Transportation demand management (TDM)

 TDM focuses on pricing strategies, infrastructure and incentives to encourage sustainable, alternative transportation choices.

-UVic has been successful over the past 15 years in reducing the number of single occupancy vehicle trips to campus even while our campus population has continued to grow.
-View the Executive Summary of our 2010 Campus Traffic Survey and a summary chart of modal splits for the survey years.
+UVic has been successful over the past 20 years in reducing the number of single occupancy vehicle trips to campus even while our campus population has continued to grow.
+See a summary chart of modal splits for our traffic survey years from 1996 to 2012.

 See sections below for ideas on how to make your campus commute more environmentally sustainable!